 The U.S. Department of State is charged, under the Foreign Sovereign Immunities Act (FSIA), with handling service of process upon a foreign state or political subdivision through diplomatic channels.
-The Act specifies that when service of process upon a foreign state cannot otherwise be effected under FSIA, the clerk of court may dispatch a request to the Secretary of State, attn: Director of Special Consular Services, for service upon a foreign state defendant.
-The Department of State's service functions under the FSIA are currently administered by the Office of Legal Affairs, Overseas Citizens Services, CA/OCS/L.
+The Act specifies that when service of process upon a foreign state cannot otherwise be effected under the FSIA, the clerk of court may dispatch a request to the Secretary of State, attn: Director of Special Consular Services, for service upon a foreign state defendant.
+The Department of State's service functions under the FSIA are currently supported by the Office of the Legal Adviser, L/CA/POG/GC.

 To avoid confusion and common mistakes, please take note of the following items before submitting a request for service under FSIA 1608(a)(4).